anthonysSlab/AshenOdyssey/rules.md

 nat 20 - Crit

 These can never be modified, and are always the Worst/Best possible outcome, and when Either happens an Unlikely situations occurs, ie:
-- A reinforcment of Guards arrives
+- A reinforcement of Guards arrives
 - the Terminal was a Trap and now your location is exposed
 - The Destroyed machinery springs to live with only superficial damage sustained